10 Highest Mountains in Scotland: Height, Location

-Scotland is the United Kingdom’s second largest country.
+Scotland is the United Kingdom’s second largest country (part of UK).
 It has over 790 islands, stunning landscapes, and hundreds of frigid mountains.
 The country’s mountain ranges created numerous closely spaced high peaks.
 Scotland’s highest points and the majority of the country are covered by ice sheets throughout the winter and sometimes even the summer.

 Ben Nevis mountain in Scotland.
 Photo by Jack Skinner on Unsplash